 SCDS workshops are open to everyone in McMaster — faculty, students, staff — as well as community members beyond campus.
 Additionally, many workshops are beginner-friendly so that people who are new to digital scholarship can participate in helpful training opportunities.

-Our slate of workshops take place across three series: DASH, DMDS, and RDM.
+Our slate of workshops take place across four series: DASH, DMDS, RDM, and Digital Research.
 To learn more about each series, read the descriptions below and explore the drop down menus for past and upcoming sessions.

 Current Workshop Series

 DASH workshops train registrants to do data analysis right.
 These sessions teach attendees to use software programs and coding languages including Excel, LaTeX, Python, R, and SPSS.

 Join us for our free workshop series aimed at introducing McMaster students, faculty, and staff to the multifaceted domain of digital scholarship.